Contents of the settings file

 The settings file can include any of the six types of statements, one per line:

-• Tags, which are lines that begin with a single "#" character, followed by a single space character, followed by a text string with no spaces.
+#" character, followed by a single space character, followed by a text string with no spaces. -

 The settings file is under your control and is where you can identify non-default option settings, application-specific parameters, etc. You can download a template for this file from the Avaya support Website.